teamchong/lanceql/LOGIC_TABLE.md

 | DuckDB → Python Batch | 1,805 | 18 | Pull then process |
 | Polars .map_elements() | 9,376 | 94 | Row-by-row Python calls |

-**Key insight**: @logic_table is 100-1000x faster than Python UDFs because:
+**Key insight**: @logic_table can be 100–1000× faster than Python UDF-style execution in these benchmarks because:
-1. No Python interpreter overhead
+1. Zero Python at runtime (compiled Zig/WASM/GPU code only)
 2. Only processes filtered rows (pushdown)
 3. GPU/SIMD acceleration
 4. No serialization/deserialization